 The most common reason for failure in self-employment is an impulsive and hasty start.
 If you want to make it work, start preparing for freelancing before you quit your current job or finish studies.
-Take some time to create your own brand, network with other specialists, do some research and make a business plan.
-The beginning of your freelance career may not have a fast start, but it will definitely last longer if you organize everything properly.
+Take some time to create your own brand; network with other specialists; do some research and make a business plan.
+It might mean you’ll get off to a little bit of a slower start, but your freelance career will definitely last longer if you organize everything properly.

-Your brand should reflect your purposes and goals – think about what makes you special and how it can help you market your services.
-Showing your personality may allow you to set the connection with clients and win their trust.
-It is especially important for the jobs of travel consultant, tourism blogger and hotel reviewer, as they may require you to have a strong brand and be an opinion leader.
+Your personal brand should reflect your purposes and goals – think about what makes you special and how it can help you market your services.
+Showing your personality should allow you to create a connection with clients and win their trust.
+It is especially important for the jobs of hospitality consultant, travel consultant, tourism blogger, luxury hotel advisor and hotel reviewer, as they may require you to have a strong brand and be an influencer.

 Most of your first clients will come from referrals and people who know you.
 The first thing to do is to inform all the people around you about your decision to become a freelancer.
 Post your portfolio on relevant websites for freelancers to let people know that you are available.
 Use platforms like LinkedIn and Upwork to find offers.
 Visit job-related events and conferences to make new connections.
 Networking is the main tool in building a client base.
 The power of word of mouth might surprise you.

 When you work for a company, there are specialists who take care of insurance, taxes, invoices and other financial details.
 When you’re a freelancer, you have to handle everything by yourself.
 You might either learn how to do it or use the help of an accountant.
 If you travel a lot working in different hotels or restaurants, meeting an accountant in real life might be difficult.
 However, there are websites that offer online services of reliable accountants.